m-abrarali/Install-clojure-collector/ansible-role-install-tomcat8/README.md

 ansible-role-install-tomcat8
 ============================

 This role is to be played second as part of the ansible-playbook-clojure playbook.
-This specific role will deploy install apache tomcat version 8 on your host.
+This specific role will install apache tomcat version 8 on your host.

 Requirements
 ------------